-Last Updated on January 8, 2020 by Chef Mireille
+Last Updated on February 5, 2021 by Chef Mireille

 In a few days, people of Chinese origin will be celebrating the Lunar New Year.
 This is the most important holiday for most Chinese.
 Many traditional foods are eaten during the 2 week holiday that symbolize wealth, prosperity, good fortune, longevity and hapiness.
 These Lunar Festival Walnut Cookies symbolize hapiness and have a lovely shortbread like texture.